bioidiap/bob.pad.base/doc/experiments.rst

 .. code-block:: sh

-   $ ./bin/spoof.py --database avspoof --preprocessor vad_energy --extractor lbp_hist --algorithm logregr --sub-directory pad_speech -vv --grid local-p4 --run-local-scheduler --nice 10
+   $ ./bin/spoof.py --database <database-name> --preprocessor <preprocessor> --extractor <extractor> --algorithm <algorithm> --sub-directory <folder_name> -vv --grid local-p4 --run-local-scheduler --nice 10

 .. note::
    You might realize that the second execution of the same experiment is much faster than the first one.